polent/b/content/blog/TheHiddenCostOfVibeCodingAndAIAgents/TheHiddenCostOfVibeCodingAndAIAgents.md

 - Clean Code Standards: Even if an agent wrote it it must be formatted and readable.
 No "Agent Only" code allowed.
 - Small Contexts: Give the agent small tasks.
 Do not say "Build me a shop".
 Say "Build me a component for a price tag".

 AI is a power tool.
 It is like a chainsaw.
-It can HElp you build a house fast.
+It can help you build a house fast.
 But if you don't know how to sue it you might lose a leg.
 Let's stay safe.

 ## Sources and further reading